0PKunal/h_p-sorting-hat-cli/README.md

 ## Features

-- Compare sorting algorithms in C and Python.
+- Compare sorting algorithms implemented in C and Python.
-- Learn how sorting algorithms are implemented in different languages.
+- Learn how sorting algorithms work in different programming paradigms.
 - Experiment with and modify the code to suit your needs.
 - Well-documented code for easy understanding.
 - Cross-platform compatibility.

 ## Prerequisites

-### For C:
+### For C
 - GCC compiler (e.g., MinGW on Windows).
 - A terminal or command prompt.

-### For Python:
+### For Python
 - Python 3.x installed on your system.
 - A terminal or command prompt.